zzzprojects/docs/entityframework.net/pages/TBD/documentations/insert-records.md

 ## How to do a Bulk Insert?

-Inserting thousand of entities for an initial load or a file importation is a typical scenario.
+Inserting thousands of entities for an initial load or a file import is a typical scenario.

 **SaveChanges** method makes it quite impossible to handle this kind of situation directly from Entity Framework due to the number of database round-trips required.